 User communities: e-Infrastructures are important for developing new research environments, building upon the ICT capabilities of existing and evolving infrastructures.
 Since these infrastructures are currently being made IPv6 capable, there is a huge potential benefit to be achieved if users share their deployment experiences.
-Since the Internet has become the fundamental resource for modern communications, "users" in this respect may be network operators and administrators from both the research community and commercial companies.
-Sharing the information between such user communities requires the emergence of "communication technologists. e-Infrastructures foster the emergence of new working methods, based on the shared use of resources across different disciplines and technology domains.
+Since the Internet has become the fundamental resource for modern communications, "users" in this respect may be network operators and administrators from both the research communities requires the emergence of "communities of practice" comprising commercial users, scientific users and computing and communication technologists. e-Infrastructures foster the emergence of new working methods, based on the shared use of resources across different disciplines and technology domains.